Metabasis paradox

-In chapter 13, Aristotle initially argues that tragedy should consist of a change of fortune from good to bad, and mentions toward the end of the chapter that "ending in misfortune" is "correct".
-In chapter 14, he identifies the incident that creates fear and pity, killing "among family," in which the killer could either kill or not, and either knowingly or unknowingly.
-Yet in chapter 14 Aristotle finds that in the "best" version, the killer recognizes the victim and does not kill.
+In chapter 13, Aristotle argues that tragedy should consist of a change of fortune from good to bad.
+Subsequently, he writes also in chapter 13 that, while critics have judged Euripides harshly because "many" of his plays "end in misfortune," yet "this is, as we have seen, correct," referring to the change of fortune from good to bad.
+Then, in chapter 14, he identifies the incident that creates fear and pity, killing "among family," in which the killer could either kill or not, and either knowingly or unknowingly.
+Aristotle finds that in the "best" version, the killer recognizes the victim and does not kill.
 Since that narrative does not end in misfortune, scholars often conclude that chapter 14 seems to contradict 13.